hyongsu/board00/README.md

 # board01
-A Final_Project for Byte Degree
+A Final_Project for Byte Degree.
 It a test program (bulletin board) using django framework.
 Thanks.